 Much like all other types of lawsuits, wrongful death claims must be filed within a specific timeframe following the passing of the deceased.
-The legal time limit is stated under a law called the statute of limitations.
+The legal time limit is stated under the statute of limitations.
 In Georgia, this time limit is two years after the death of your family member.

 If you do not manage to file within this period, it is likely that neither you nor any other family member will have the ability to file a wrongful death lawsuit.
-Though, there are exceptions when criminal actions cause the death of your loved one.
+However, there are exceptions when criminal actions cause the death of your loved one.